stanislawbartkowski/migrawk/README.md

 | DIRFILE | Directory containg MSSQL scripts with INSERT command, used by runi.sh |
 | LIST | List of files in DRIFILE separated by comma (,) user by runi.sh

-DATABASE, USER and PASSWORD command is used to set up DB2 conenction.<br>
+DATABASE, USER and PASSWORD command is used to set up DB2 connection.<br>
 > db2 connect to $DATABASE user $USER using $PASSWORD<br>

 ## Execution